-And of John Wesley's connection with the Established

-Church of England, a great deal more has been made, for proselyting purposes, than the plain facts will justify.
-He did not "remain all his life a clergyman of that Church." in any sense that can help the cause of those who desire to use his example for the condemnation of modern Methodists.
-He was disowned by the Church as a minister, and treated with contempt by the clergy for a generation, until some men found their way into her pulpits, whose religious life was a result of the great Methodist reformation, in which he was the chief instrument. pletely broke away from submission to the authority of the He organized Societies, which had no organic connection with it; and over which it had not the slightest control.
-He ordained preachers to administer the sacraments, where he thought this necessary or expedient; and made legal provision for the independent organized existence of the Methodist Connection after his death. prepared a constitution for an independent Methodist Church in America; ordained Coke a superintendent, and appointed him and Asbury to ordain ministers to meet the requirements of the American Church.
-He ordained Alexander Mather to be a similar superintendent of the English Connection.
+And even of John Wesley's connection with the Established Church of England, a great deal more has been made, for proselyting purposes, than the plain facts will justify.
+He did not "remain all his life a clergyman of that Church," in any sense that can help the cause of those. who desire to use his example for the condemnation of modern Methodists.
+He was disowned by the Church as a minister, and treated with contempt by the clergy for a generation, until some men found their way into her pulpits, whose religious life was a result of the great religious reformation, in which he was the chief instrument.
+He completely broke away from submission to the authority of the Church.
+He organized Societies, which had no organic connection with it; and over which it had not the slightest control.
+He ordained preachers to administer th sacraments, where he thought this necessary or expedient; and made legal provision for the independent organized existence of the Methodist Connexion after his death.
+He prepared a constitution for an independent Methodist Church in America; ordained Coke a superintendent, and appointed him and Asbury to ordain ministers to meet the requirements of the American Church.
+He ordained Alexander Mather to be superintendent of the English Connexion.
 Except that he had been ordained by Bishop Potter, and never was expelled, he had little claim to be called "a clergyman of the Church of England."
-He held no pastoral charge, nor appointment of any kind, under the authorities of that Church; and acted in all things independently of its ecclesiastical sanctions or authority.
-If any one of Wesley's preachers had taken up such an independent position in relation to Methodism as he took in respect to the Church of England, and still claimed that he had not left the Methodist body, would Wesley have admitted his claim to be in good standing in the Methodist Society?
+He held no pastoral charge under the authorities of that Church; and acted in all things independently of its ecclesiastical sanctions or authority.

+If any one of Wesley's preachers had taken up an independent position in relation to Methodism, such as he took in respect to the Church of England, would be have admitted his claim to be in good standing in the Methodist Society?
 Certainly not.
-Wesley's relation to the Church cannot possibly sustain what it is cited to prove.
-Every Methodist minister in England to-day might hold a similar kind of relationship to the English Church to what Wesley held, without his doing so interfering with the separate and independent existence of the Wesleyan Church.
+Wesley's relation to the Church cannot possibly sustain what it is eited to prove.
+Every Methodist minister in England to-day might hold the same kind of relationship to the English Church that Wesley held, without their doing so interfering with the separate and independent existence of the Wesleyan Church.
 In the face of these facts, how can it be maintained that up to Wesley's death the Methodist Societies remained connected with the National Church?
 Some of its founders had been ordained by bishops of that Church; and many of its members had been baptized in it, and continued to attend its services; but the Methodist Societies, as an organization, never had any connection with the Church of England, and therefore could not secede from it.
-Why are these important facts of Wesley's history studiously ignored by Bishop Wordsworth and other High Churchmen, who profess to admire Wesley?

-Though quoting the strong language sometimes used by Wesley against separation, without explaining what he meant by separation, or what he said and did at other times on the other side of the question, may mislead those who are ignorant of the whole facts, it is not a candid method to pur-A full and impartial examination of all Mr. Wesley's utterances on this point will show, that while from educational prejudices, and the strong pressure of his brother Charles and other High Church clergymen, he held out against a formal separation in England, he nevertheless sympathized with those who urged the need of assuming all the rights and privileges of a Christian Church-that he was deeply impressed by their arguments, and clearly foresaw that such a development was inevitable, and yet took no action to prevent it.
-I can only cite a few of his deliverances on this question, to substantiate what I have here asserted.
+Though quoting the strong language sometimes used by Wesley against separation, without explaining what he meant by separation, or what he said at other times on the other side of the question, may mislead those who are ignorant of the whole facts, it is not a fair method to pursue.
+A full and impartial examination of all Mr. Wesley's utterances on this point will show, that while from educational prejudices, and the strong pressure of his brother Charles and other High Church clergymen, he held out against a formal separation in England, he nevertheless sympathized with those who urged the need of assuming all the rights and privileges of a Christian Church, that he was deeply impressed by their arguments, and clearly foresaw that such a development was inevitable, and yet, took no action to prevent it.
+I can only site here a few of his deliverances on this question, to substantiate what I have here asserted.